 The Davis-Bacon Act applies to direct federal contracts for "construction, alternation, and/or repair of a public building or public work".
 40 U.S.C. § 3142(a).
 As a result, Davis-Bacon applies to construction contracts awarded by federal agencies and to federally assisted contracts where the funds authorizing statue requiring payment of prevailing rates in accordance with Davis-Bacon.
-An exception to Davis-Bacon applicability are disaster relief funds under the Federal Emergency Management Agency's (FEMA) principal relief authority, the Robert T. Stafford Disaster Relief Act of 1988 (Stafford Act), 42 U.S.C. § 5121 et seq.
-These are not subject to prevailing wage requirements under Davis-Bacon.
-FEMA grants for disaster relief include low-interest loans for the repair or replacement of personal property, business disaster loans to fund repair or replacement of real estate, and assistance to state or local governments to pay costs of rebuilding a community's damaged infrastructure.
-In contracts under the Stafford Act, it is not required to include any clauses for compliance with Davis-Bacon.
+An exception to Davis-Bacon applicability are disaster relief funds provided by the Federal Emergency Management Agency's (FEMA) principal relief authority as defined in the Robert T. Stafford Disaster Relief Act of 1988 (Stafford Act), 42 U.S.C. § 5121 et seq.
+FEMA grants for emergency disaster relief are not subject to prevailing wage requirements under Davis-Bacon.
+These include low-interest loans for the repair or replacement of personal property, business disaster loans to fund repair or replacement of personal property.
+Thus, contracts under the Stafford Act, are not required to include any clauses for compliance with Davis-Bacon.